BYLAWS OF THE VANDERBILT UNIVERSITY UNDERGRADUATE HONOR COUNCIL

-A member of the Office of Student Accountability, Community Standards, & Academic Integrity, which may include a graduate student, shall be appointed to investigate each case and report their findings to the Honor Council.
+A member of Student Accountability, Community Standards and Academic Integrity, which may include a graduate student, shall be appointed to investigate each case and report their findings to the Honor Council.
 In case of a hearing, the investigator(s) shall present evidence to the Honor Council president who shall decide whether or not there is sufficient evidence to hold a hearing on the case in question.
 In all cases, the reporting party shall be notified fully of the Honor Council’s action.

 Penalties given to those declared guilty will be decided upon by the Honor Council, shall be based on the Honor Council’s determination of the seriousness of the offense, and shall conform to the limits herein set forth:

 1. The presumptive penalty for a first offense is failure in the course.
 In certain circumstances, after reviewing the flagrancy of the violation, the degree of premeditation, and the truthfulness of the accused throughout the hearing and investigation, the Honor Council may, at its discretion, reduce the penalty on a first offense to an Honor Council reprimand with a recommendation for failure on the assignment or increase the penalty to suspension for one or more semesters, or expulsion.
 The minimum penalty for a second offense is failure in the course and suspension for not less than a semester, and depending upon the severity of the violation, the penalty may be suspension for multiple semesters or expulsion.
 The penalty for a third offense is expulsion.